 - Social and Emotional Support understanding the pupil's 'whole being' and recognising that social and emotional support is as important as educational needs.
-Offering pastoral support through the Learning Mentor, Play Therapist, the Schools' Values system and PSHE curriculum - Specialist Teachers who ensure a wide range of high quality opportunities in both music and sport - After-School Clubs developing skills and abilities in a wide variety of interests - Performance allowing children to have the opportunity to perform in front of a wider audience e.g. school performances, church services, sports matches & exhibitions - Shared Celebrations valuing and promoting the ethos of success and achievement both in and outside of school - Shared enrichment activities where the normal time-table is suspended, allowing pupils to engage in specific areas of learning with further time, depth, challenge and responsibility - Feedback and Marking promoting effective feedback that encourages further thinking and pupil response - Teamwork the school, pupils and parents/ carers working together
+Offering pastoral support through the Learning Mentor, Play Therapist, the Schools' Values system and PSHE curriculum - Specialist Teachers who ensure a wide range of high-quality opportunities in both sport and the wider curriculum - After-School Clubs developing skills and abilities in a wide variety of interests - Performance allowing children to have the opportunity to perform in front of a wider audience e.g. school performances, church services & sports matches etc. - Shared Celebrations valuing and promoting the culture of success and achievement both in and outside of school - Shared enrichment activities where the normal time-table is suspended, allowing pupils to engage in specific areas of learning with further time, depth, challenge and responsibility - Feedback and Marking promoting effective feedback that encourages further thinking and pupil response - Teamwork the school, pupils and parents/ carers working together to foster success and achievement